 I’ve become a fan of all things Google as of late.
-Don’t get me wrong, while I’m definitely drinking the koolaid, I am not unaware of problems with working solely in the cloud.1 That said, I’ve been using gmail, picasa, docs, maps, etc for years.
+Don’t get me wrong, while I’m definitely drinking the koolaid, I am not unaware of problems with working solely in the cloud.
+Cloud is basically everything is online, apps, data, storage, etc That said, I’ve been using gmail, picasa, docs, maps, etc for years.
 Recently, I’ve jumped on the beta bandwagon of Google’s new music and +1 services.
 I’ve rambled enough on +1 already so no need to be redundant, redundant.

 Storage is pretty excellent.
 Each service gives you a default amount of usable online storage.
-That said, you can upgrade to 20 gigs for just $5.00 a year.2 Even better, the storage is shared across all your Google services.
+That said, you can upgrade to 20 gigs for just $5.00 a year.
+They offer even more if you are truly a memory hog.
+Even better, the storage is shared across all your Google services.
 This is a big bonus for me and a large factor in my decision to use many Google services.

 Gmail has come along way since its inception.
 Its now very robust and user friendly.
 Its built in spam filter is excellent.
 The new +1 like theme is very easy on the eyes.
 Enough said.

 Maps has always been excellent via the web or mobile.
 Google continues to integrate it with Places and Navigation.
 Maps has been my go to service for directions, MUNI, etc for years.
 The navigation mobile app is awesome as well.
 The down side of course is it requires a cell connection to triangulate the gps.
 That can be a problem when you ride a motorcycle thru the middle of nowhere. lol